Guide to Revenue-Based Business Loans

 4. Apply

-You can typically apply online and, once you submit your application, your chosen lender will review and verify your monthly and annual revenue statements as well as other submitted documents.
+You can typically apply online and, once you submit your application, your chosen lender will review and verify your monthly and annual revenue statements as well as your other submitted documents.

 5. Waiting Period